Sustainability Report

 EcoVadis

-In 2024, Open Fiber joined EcoVadis for the first time, the ESG vendor rating platform that has developed an assessment to evaluate performance in four areas: environment, ethics, labour practices and human rights, and sustainable procurement.
-Open Fiber received the Platinum Medal, ranking in the top 1% of the best companies in the evaluation areas.
+In 2024, Open Fiber joined EcoVadis for the first time—the ESG vendor rating platform that has developed an assessment to evaluate performance across four areas: environment, ethics, labour and human rights, and sustainable procurement.

 Open-es

-At the end of 2023, Open Fiber joined Open-es as a Value Chain Leader Partner with the goal of promoting the sustainability of its supply chain and understanding how deeply the values of its business are integrated within it.
-Open Fiber measured its performance by obtaining a sustainability score of 89/100, also validated by the certification body RINA.
+At the end of 2023, Open Fiber joined Open-es as a Value Chain Leader Partner, with the aim of promoting sustainability throughout its supply chain and strengthening the integration of ESG values into the business.

 To measure its GHG inventory, Open Fiber identified a baseline year (2022) against which to formulate its emissions reduction targets.
 The inventory comprehends all three scopes of the company’s emissions: specifically, direct emissions related to the vehicle fleet and heating systems, indirect emissions related to electricity consumption, and indirect emissions related to the value chain.
 The GHG emissions inventory is certified annually by an independent third party in accordance with ISO 14064-1.